tagohd/mono/Concepts/Magic/Mana.md

 Of course, as tolerance builds, a mage will experience fewer of these symptoms.
 For instance, a mage accustomed to casting Level 5 spells who attempts to cast a Level 7 spell may have a similar experience to a complete novice attempting to cast a Level 2 spell.

+# Mana Costs
+Prior to the research conducted by Dr Ejiofor, et al., mages did not know how much Mana a spell cost.
+They only had an intuitive sense for how difficult certain spells were to cast.

+sudoChange:: Do mages know how much Mana a spell requires before casting it?
+Not really, no. Since each spell level represents a range of Mana costs, that would be really inconvenient.
+And how are you going to measure out exactly how much Mana is coming through the rift?
+No, you kinda just develop a feel for it, you know?
+Priority:: 40
+#sudoChange #unseenByLun

 #general #Concept/Magic/Mana #stub